Athletes, one social media post can be costly

 The vast majority of college athletes, however, will not go on to play professional sports but their social media accounts and history are still vitally important.
 Social media screening has become a main part of job applicant screenings and the hiring process.
 Old posts can lead to assumptions being made about a person's character and whether they will fit into the company’s culture.
 To learn more about how companies are using social media for screening applicants -- not just athletes -- you can read more here.

-For athletes and coaches alike, taking control of your online persona and privacy is essential for future success and we are excited to help you take control.
+For athletes and coaches alike, taking control of your online persona is essential for future success and we are excited to help you take control.

 We can help your team present the right persona

 With yourself.online you can make the right first impression by cleaning up your social media accounts.
 We quickly analyze your Facebook, Instagram and Twitter accounts, find photos and posts that may be harmful to your online persona, and let you delete and archive with our easy to use tool.
 We then continually scan your connected accounts and will alert you when any potentially harmful content has been found.
-We also provide privacy settings walkthroughs and breach monitoring.
 All backed by our transparent satisfaction guarantee and support from our expert team.

-For coaches, athletic directors, and team leaders, we offer discounted pricing, on-boarding support, and webinars to support your athletes and teams with managing their online privacy and persona.
+For coaches, athletic directors, and team leaders, we offer discounted pricing, on-boarding support, and webinars to support your athletes and teams with managing their online persona.

 Visit here to learn more or email firstname.lastname@example.org to see a demo.